 Extended Moroccan Desert Journeys

-For a more immersive experience, longer itineraries combine Sahara exploration with broader Moroccan adventures:
+For a more immersive experience, longer tours combine Sahara exploration with broader Moroccan adventures:

-- 6-Day Tour from Marrakech to Tangier: Journey from the vibrant markets of Marrakech to the blue-hued city of Chefchaouen, including desert experiences and exploring the Rif Mountains before reaching the coastal city of Tangier.
+- 6-Day Tour from Marrakech to Tangier: Travel from the lively markets of Marrakech to the blue city of Chefchaouen.
+Enjoy desert experiences and explore the Rif Mountains before arriving at the coastal city of Tangier.

 Planning Your Sahara Desert Adventure